Marketing Practices Leading to Higher Sales

 Disaggregate the data by gender and the type of business they are engaged in.

-Q2: Would you be able to tell me by how much has your sales increased thanks to the use of these marketing practices?
+Q2: Would you be able to tell me how much your sales have increased thanks to these marketing practices?

 1) less than 20%